-We begin by navigating to the "Portfolio" tab.
+We begin by navigating to the "Automation" tab.
 If you have already created portfolios in the past, this is where they will show up.
-If this is your first portfolio, you will only see a single card to "Create new portfolio".
+If this is your first portfolio, you will see an image with a button to "Create Automation".

 Click "Create Index".

 You are now in the meat of the index creation.
 The popup that appears after clicking the "Index" button will look like the following.
 It will have a number of configurations that you can adjust to create the index that is best for you.
 Let's walk through these different options.

 Weighting: Indexes in Shrimpy can either be weighted by market cap or evenly distributed.

 Asset: This is the range of assets you would like to hold in your portfolio.
 You can select any range you wish to index.

 Min %: This is the minimum percent weight you would like for any single asset.
 For example, if you don't want any asset to take up less than 2% of your index, you can set a minimum of 2%.

 Max %: Similar to min %, this is the maximum percent weight you would like for any single asset in your index.
 For example, if you don't want Bitcoin to consume over 50% of your portfolio value, you can set the max percentage to 50%.

 Exclude: You can exclude any asset from your index.
 For example, if you don't want USDT since it is a tether, you can exclude it from your index.